macguirerintoul/v4.macguire.me/content/projects/roar.md

 tags: ['Product Design','Web Development']
 roles: ['Interaction Design','Interface Design', 'Project Management', 'Full-Stack Web Development']
 tools: ['Sketch', 'React', 'Laravel']
-summary: "Vancouver Coastal Health trains around 1000 new staff per year, but the training registration process was severely inefficient.
+summary: "<a href='http://vch.ca' target='_blank'>Vancouver Coastal Health</a> trains around 1000 new staff per year, but was processing all new hires with manual document editing and data entry.
 To modernize the workflow, I worked alongside the Clinical Education and Recruitment Services teams to design and develop a web app to automate each employee’s schedule and manage education sessions.
 The new process saves over 750 hours of labour each year."
 contribution: "As the sole member of my team working on the project, I was responsible for user experience design, interface design, project management, and full-stack development.
 I regularly met with users and stakeholders to ensure the project was usable and fulfilled requirements, and balanced business needs and user experience."
 ---